 Guidance on Legal Representation:

-Employees requesting protection from liability must provide the university with timely notice of any claims or suits, as set forth in the Legal Guidance on Subpoenas and Other Legal Notices.
+As a condition to the university’s providing legal representation and indemnification, an employee must provide the university with timely notice of any action with respect to which legal representation or indemnification is sought, as set forth in the university’s Legal Guidance on Subpoenas and Other Legal Notices.

-If the university determines that providing protection is appropriate, the employee will be provided with a Legal Representation Agreement, which he or she must sign and comply with, including providing the university and its counsel with full assistance and continuous cooperation throughout the defense of the covered claim.
+If the university determines that providing legal representation is appropriate, the employee will be provided with a Legal Representation Agreement, which he or she must sign and comply with, including providing the university and its counsel with full assistance and continuous cooperation throughout the defense of the covered action.

-The university will control the manner in which such protection is provided, including, without limitation, the decision to retain counsel, selection of counsel, strategy decisions and settlement negotiations.
-The university may determine at a later point in the defense of a claim that its initial assessment was erroneous and that protection from liability is not permitted by the Bylaws.
+The university will control the manner in which such legal representation is provided, including, without limitation, the decision to retain counsel, the selection of counsel, whether to provide the employee with separate counsel from the university, and strategy and settlement decisions.

-(1) there is a determination by a judge or a jury
+(3) there is a determination by a judge or a jury that:

-(b) that the acts or omissions were malicious or grossly negligent; or
+(b) the employee’s acts or omissions giving rise to the action were willful or grossly negligent, or constituted criminal conduct.

-If judgment is rendered against an employee in his or her personal capacity (as a result of an employee individually being a party to a lawsuit) or if as part of a settlement agreement the employee is required to make a payment, the university will not automatically be responsible for payment of the judgment or settlement cost.
-Upon written request, however, the university, in its discretion, may pay any judgment, provided that the information the employee provided to the university was complete and neither materially false nor misleading.
+Any final non-appealable order or judgement entered by a court in any action shall be determinative with respect to issues of good faith, gross negligence, willful misconduct, and criminal conduct, to the extent there are specific finding in that regard.
+In all other cases, if judgement is rendered against an employee in his or her personal capacity (as a result of an employee individually being a party to a lawsuit) or if as part of a settlement agreement the employee is required to make a payment, the university will not automatically be responsible for payment of the judgement or settlement cost.
+Upon written request, however, the university, in its discretion, may pay any judgement or settlement consistent with the Bylaws, the Policy, and this Guidance, provided that the information the employee provided to the university was not materially incomplete, false or misleading.

-Contact OGC if you have any questions about this information.
+Contact OGC if you have any questions about this Guidance.

 - Subpoenas and Other Legal Notices